 There are ways to watch just about every news channel online without cable.
 This includes local channels, ABC, NBC, FOX, and CBS.
 From a nationwide angle you can also watch networks like CNN, MSNBC, FOX News, and others.
 Luckily, many of these channels come in the same services, so you can order one service and have multiple channels to watch live news.
 Two popular services offering plenty of news options are fuboTV and Hulu Live.

 fuboTV: fuboTV offers over 100 channels and that includes a variety of news channels.
 Of the channels just mentioned, fuboTV offers all of them except ABC, which is not available.
 Local channels are available in most areas, which means you’ll have access to local and cable news in most homes.
-This package is available for $59.99 per month, after the first month which is $45. fuboTV comes with a free 7-day trial.
+This package is available for $59.99 per month. fuboTV comes with a free 7-day trial.

 Hulu Live: Another great option is Hulu Live.
 They offer all of the local channels in most areas and all of the major cable news networks.
 In fact, Hulu Live comes with over 60 channels and all of the classic on-demand Hulu content.
 Like fuboTV, this package is $55 per month and it’s contract-free.
 This means you can cancel anytime you wish.
 Hulu Live offers a free 7-day trial to get you started.